thomasjpfan/thomasjpfan.github.io/content/Blog/20170805_Hassle_Free_Unets.md

 Title: Hassle Free UNets
 Date: 2017-08-05 09:29
 Tags: deep learning
-Summary: Constructing a UNet requires you to keep track of every signal size that flow through the UNet.
-This can lead to size mismatches when constructing the neutral network.
-To remedy this issue, I created a small PyTorch UNet module that calculates the sizes for you.
-You can even customize the building blocks used to construct the UNet.

 Constructing a `UNet` requires you to keep track of every signal size that flow through the UNet.
 This can lead to size mismatches when constructing the neutral network.
 To remedy this issue, I created a small PyTorch UNet module